Tenshin000/Inverted-Index-And-Search/README.md

 ## Non‑Parallel code
 The non‑parallel Python implementation builds an inverted index on a single node using a SPIMI (Single Pass In‑Memory Indexing) approach.
 It parses command‑line arguments for local or HDFS input/output URIs, optional size limits, and verbosity via `argparse`.
 Text files are read (either from HDFS via `hdfs.InsecureClient` or from the local filesystem), normalized (punctuation and underscores replaced by spaces), tokenized, and accumulated in an in‑memory index.
 Every `BLOCK_SIZE` files—or when the size limit is reached—the current postings are flushed to a sorted block file in a temporary directory.
 After all blocks are written, a multi‑way merge using a min‑heap combines block files into a single output (written back to local or HDFS), preserving term order and aggregating postings.
 The script prints a concise summary of block construction time, merge time, total runtime, and memory usage.

-## How to Run the Non‑Parallel SPIMI Inverted Index
+## How to Run the Non‑Parallel SPIMI Inverted Index Search

 ### Execution
 After changing into the `non-parallel` directory (where `non‑parallel.py` resides), launch the script with: